3 Things You Should Know Before Building A Healthcare App

 According to a report from Allied Market Research, the global mobile health market is expected to grow at a compound annual growth rate of 33.5% between 2015 and 2020.

-Growth in coverage of mobile cellular networks, increasing chronic conditions, and growing awareness among patient population in developed and emerging economies alike have churned out better opportunities for mobile health market.
+Growth in coverage of mobile cellular networks, increasing chronic conditions, and growing availability of patient education technology in developed and emerging economies alike have churned out better opportunities for mobile health market.

 Healthcare is one of the few industries that has gained more from recent innovations in technology.

-So, if you are one who is planning to leverage the mobile healthcare sector growth to build your startup in this domain, here are 3 things you should know before getting started:
+So, if you are one who is planning to hire a custom healthcare software development company, here are 3 things you should know before getting started:

 #1 The unique UI/UX considerations